arungupta7221/longest-Compound-Word---Impledge/ReadMe.md

 Step-7. ## Print Results: Finally, print the longest and second-longest compound words found along with the time taken for execution.

+## Unit Test

+for unit testing I have used 'gtest' testing framework. here are the steps:-

+1. Install Google Test as mentioned in the previous response.
+2. Create a C++ source file for your tests, test.cpp.
+3. Write the test cases for the Trie class.
+I have write in 'test.cpp' file.
+4. Compile tests and the original code together with the Google Test library. it'll need to link against the Google Test library, and the compiled binary will run the tests:

+    `g++ -std=c++11 -o main.cpp trie.cpp test.cpp -lgtest -lgtest_main -pthread`

+5. Run the compiled binary to execute the unit tests:

+    `./main.cpp`